-Among popular places to go cave diving for pleasure is Florida, Bahamas, Dominican Republic, France, and the Yucatan Peninsula.
+Among popular places to go cave diving for pleasure are Florida, the Bahamas, Dominican Republic, France, and the Yucatan Peninsula.

-Do you feel ready to become a cave diver?
+I feel ready to become a cave diver!

-We might or might not be the right instructors for you, but if you have any doubts or questions don’t hesitate in contacting us.
+We might or might not be the right instructors for you, but don’t hesitate to contact us if you have any doubts or questions.